-Flying and camping deep in the mountainous hinterlands, encounters weather that can sometimes be highly unpredictable, changing rapidly with little warning when you fly and camp deep in the mountainous hinterlands.
-Vigilance and a keen sense of awareness must be enacted at all times, especially in the air but also down on the ground, particularly when camping in the wild.
-All sorts of wild animals like coyotes, moose, elk, wolves, and bears will come into camp.
-They can be a curious lot and after all, this is their home and we’re just visitors.
+Flying and camping deep in the mountainous hinterlands, encounters weather that can sometimes be highly unpredictable, changing rapidly with little warning.
+Vigilance and situation awareness must be enacted at all times, especially when in the air but equally important down on the ground, particularly when camping in the wild.
+Wild animals; coyotes, moose, elk, wolves, and bears can be a curious lot, after all, this is their home and we’re just visitors.
 Great care must be taken to reduce the chances of a negative encounter.